Skip to content

 Moderate emissions

-Emissions peak around 2040 then decline.
+Emissions peak later and then decline.
 Partial implementation of climate policies.
-Most commonly used as a "middle path" scenario.
+Commonly used as a middle-path scenario.

 RCP 8.5